-“How do I react in situations of stress or strong emotions?”
+“How do I react to situations of stress or strong emotions?”

 These will help give you a better idea of what kind of communicator you are, and your likely, or preferred, role in the group.

-Working in a team can be exhausting, but at the same time it can be extremely rewarding as well.
+Working in a team can be exhausting, but at the same time, it can be extremely rewarding as well.
 There are things that we can accomplish when we work together that we’d never have been able to do individually.
 That’s why we work together.
-No matter who’s on your team, or what you’re working on, you should look at your group member’s and their individual personalities and skills, and strive to cooperate with each other to maximize what each and every one of you brings to the table.
+No matter who’s on your team, or what you’re working on, you should look at your group members and their individual personalities and skills, and strive to cooperate with each other to maximize what each and every one of you bring to the table.